beauterre/MG-dom-jot/rules.md

 I see only one hole in the table.
 And 10 balls total, not all of which are doubled in color.
 But I like the idea of two players, hitting each other´s pins.
 How about this:
-- the pins light up in the color of the balls that hit them.
-They have a base color of themselves (non-lit)
+- the pins light up or go out if any ball hits them
 - after a turn, if one or more balls is sunk, the pins go out..
+The player whose turn it was gets the points.
-- your next cue ball is the last ball to be stop moving on the table.
+- your next cue ball is the last ball to stop moving on the table. (only when playing Bajoran rules :)
 - if a player fails to sink any ball, the other player gets the turn.
 - all balls start in the hexagonal area 12321, except yellow, which is the cueball for the first player.
   This ball starts behind the hooked line at the far end.
 This would allow for a kind of ´break´